ansiblebit/launchpad-ppa-webupd8/README.md

 ## Changelog

+- v3.7.0 : 10 Jul 2015
+    - don't update the apt repositories cache when you're just adding new repos since it will get updated in the end
+    - minor version number will now match primogen major version number
+    - merge with ansiblebit.primogen v7
+        - upgrade tests to use ansible v1.9.2 instead of v1.9.1
+        - pass ANSIBLE_ASK_SUDO_PASS environment variable to the tox test environment
+        - improved idempotence test
+    - renamed fact os_supported to launchpad_ppa_webupd8_os_supported
 - v3.0.0 : 7 May 2015
     - synchronized major version with primogen for easier reference
 - v1.1.2 : 5 May 2015